marshall-vogt/c0723-code-solutions/sql-aggregates/sql-aggregates-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What are some examples of aggregate functions?
+- What are some examples of aggregate functions? count() gives total number of rows and sum() gives the sum of the row values.
 - What is the purpose of a `group by` clause?
+  To only use aggregate functions on the desired row.

 ## Notes